tiosteel/mortgagecalc/README.md

 ## Q&A

 Q: Any known issues to track?
-A: Waiting for next Typer issue to be resolved: https://github.com/cap-js/cds-types/issues/136
+A: Waiting for next Typer issue to be resolved: https://github.com/cap-js/cds-types/issues/136.
+Until then the package "@cap-js/cds-types": ">=0.6.1" must be installed manually.